 In December 2011, a collaborative principles agreement was approved by the District and SBVMWD and WMWD to allow the District to make land available to SBVMWD and WMWD to build facilities and to compensate the District for the lease and for the operations and maintenance of the new facilities.
 The Agreement to Develop and Operate Enhanced Recharge Facilities was approved in fall of 2012.
-Phase one of the Enhanced Recharge Facilities is expected to be under construction during summer 2017 through winter 2018.
-More information of the Enhanced recharge project is available in Section 6:
+Phase 1A of the Enhanced Recharge Facilities is completed and Phase 1B is expected to be in construction in 2020.
+More information of the Enhanced Recharge project is available in Section 6: